TimWilding/FinanceDistributions/README.md

 * *PRIIPSCalcs* - calculations for PRIIPS statistics

+### Robust Correlations
 There are also routines for calculation of useful multivariate statistics relating to correlation
 * *Multivariate T-Distribution* - multivariate distribution including fat tails
 * *correlations* - various adjustments for serial correlation in financial returns

+### Allocation Routines
+There are also some routines for asset allocation
+* *Black-Litterman* - Black-Litterman asset-allocation with full testing
+* *robust_pf* - robust portfolio optimisation using adjusted utility function

+### Statistical Plots
-And a few useful plotting routines
+And a few useful plotting routines for statistical fitting:
 * *plot_qq* - multiple qq plots on a single figure
 * *plot_hist* - multiple distribution comparisons on a single histogram
 * *plot_log_cdf* - plots the Cumulative Density Function tails and compares to the sample
+* *plot_hist_fit* - plot a histogram with the theoretical fit
+* *plot_ks* - CDFs with Kolmogorov-Smirnov test applied
 <p align="right">(<a href="#readme-top">back to top</a>)</p>